ziagrosvenor/pact-verify-cli/README.md

     $ pact-verify help
     NAME:
        verify - Command line interface for Pact verification

     USAGE:
-        verify [global options] command [command options] [arguments...]
+       pact-verify [global options] command [command options] [arguments...]

     VERSION:
        0.0.0

     COMMANDS:
     GLOBAL OPTIONS:
-        --pact FILE				Load Pact JSON from FILE --provider value, --prov value	The URL of the provider service that the pact will be verified against --setup value, -s value		The URL of the provider state server - This is used to process provider states --help, -h				show help
+       --pact PATH			Read a Pact file from PATH and process it --provider URL, --prov URL	The URL of the provider service to verify the pact with --setup URL, -s URL		The URL of the provider state server - This is used to process provider states --help, -h			show help
        --version, -v		print the version

 This is interface was designed in the documentation for [the `provider-state-server-poc` repository of Github](https://github.com/bethesque/provider-state-server-poc)